Band Acronyms Defined

 - LOS: Lucas Oil Stadium (Football Stadium in Indianapolis where Super Regional and Grand Nationals Marching Band Competitions take place.
 Drum Corp World competitions also take place there every year.

-- W2W: Wall to Wall Soccer (Indoor soccer complex the marching band uses later in the fall for rehearsals leading up to Grand Nationals.)
+- Let's Play: Formally known as Wall to Wall Soccer or W2W (Indoor soccer complex the marching band uses later in the fall for rehearsals leading up to Grand Nationals.)

 - Bullseye: Staging, Rest, and meal location the marching band has used during Grand Nationals and the Indianapolis Super Regional the last couple of years.